The Bankruptcy Process

 The Colorado bankruptcy process is designed to help consumers and businesses address their debt under the protection of the United States Bankruptcy Court.
 There are two options for most individuals: Chapter 7 (Liquidation) and Chapter 13 (Reorganization).
 Each Chapter has benefits and drawbacks.
 An experienced bankruptcy attorney can help you determine which route is best for you to protect your car, house, and other assets.

 In 2005, Congress amended the bankruptcy code to limit the availability of bankruptcy relief.
 The procedures were made stricter and additional requirements were added that must be met before a discharge can be entered.
 After these changes, it has become even more difficult to successfully navigate the system without the aid of experienced counsel.
 We can help you protect your property and ensure that the process proceeds as smoothly as possible.

-Not everyone can file under Chapter 7.
-A person with primarily consumer debts will be denied a discharge if their income exceeds guidelines based upon the number of people in their household.
+The Chapter 13 process has many benefits, but it is almost impossible for a novice to successfully navigate the system and get a plan approved.
 An experienced attorney can help you ensure that the process goes as smoothly as possible and help you protect as much of your property as possible.
 Call us and let’s get started working on your fresh start.